Deyht/CIANNA/README.md

-# ANNA
+# CIANNA
-ANNA - Artificial Neural Network by/for Astrophysicists - is a deep learning framework developed to address astrophysical problems.
+CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists - is a deep learning framework developed to address astrophysical problems.
 Fonctionnalities and optimizations are added as they are identified as relevant for astrophysical problems solving.

 Main developper : David Cornu, FR - UTINAM / Univ.
 Franche Comté